 - TRAIL Receptor 4 3 4

 - TRAILR4 3 4

 External Ids for TNFRSF10D Gene

 The protein encoded by this gene is a member of the TNF-receptor superfamily.
 This receptor contains an extracellular TRAIL-binding domain, a transmembrane domain, and a truncated cytoplamic death domain.
 This receptor does not induce apoptosis, and has been shown to play an inhibitory role in TRAIL-induced cell apoptosis. [provided by RefSeq, Jul 2008]

 GeneCards Summary for TNFRSF10D Gene

 TNFRSF10D (Tumor Necrosis Factor Receptor Superfamily Member 10d) is a Protein Coding gene.
-Among its related pathways are Gene Expression and ERK Signaling.
+Among its related pathways are Apoptosis Modulation and Signaling and PEDF Induced Signaling.
 GO annotations related to this gene include transmembrane signaling receptor activity and TRAIL binding.
 An important paralog of this gene is TNFRSF10B.

 UniProtKB/Swiss-Prot for TNFRSF10D Gene